Great Gifts Don’t Have to Be “Stuff”

 - Child care for a play day/night

-- Lessons to learn a new skill (see list at bottom)
+- Lessons to learn a new skill from a local provider (ideas below)

-- A close-to-home getaway at a special B&B, inn, etc.
+- A close-to-home getaway at a special B&B or inn.

 - A water cooler or filter system for folks who habitually use disposable bottles